 3. Meeteetse Chocolatier

 Thirty miles southeast of Cody on Hwy.
-120, you’ll discover the quaint ranching town of Meeteetse where wooden boardwalks roll past downtown.
+120, you’ll discover the quaint ranching town of Meeteetse where wooden boardwalks roll through downtown.
 Stop by the Meeteetse Chocolatier where cowboy Tim Kellogg has developed an international following for his fine chocolates. meeteetsechocolatier.com

 4. Sleeping Giant Zipline